 As you can see, deep-frying a big beast is not something you want to do in your kitchen, but not to worry.
 Capitalism to the rescue.
-Turkey frying kits are now available for sale, if not for the loose change in your pocket.
+Turkey frying kits are now available for sale, if not for the loose change in your pocket (google it).
 And soon, I expect, some entrepreneur will offer a dedicated storage shed in your choice of colors to keep it in until next Christmas.

 On the photo above you will notice on the top a clothes hanger.
 I am not sure it was part of the original kit, but it seemed to work and all went well and nobody got burned or cooked along with the unfortunate fowl.